 Stephen did climb the stairs, but slowly, stair by stair, hesitantly.
 At the top he found Ray's door closed and stood staring at it for a long moment.
-Before, when they had been friends, he would have just barged through the door, heedless of his friend's privacy.
+Before, when they were friends, he would have just barged through the door, heedless of his friend's privacy.
 Privacy hadn't been an issue between them.
 But now the dynamic had changed.
 Ray knew that his ex-friend was a poofter, was disgusted by him.
 Stephen couldn't presume on the friendship any more.
 He knocked on the door, timidly.

 From the other side came a muffled cry: “Just push it, Mum.”

-He pushed and it swung open a few inches; the catch hadn't been engaged.
+He pushed and it swung open a few inches, the catch hadn't been engaged.
 He pushed further and the room was revealed, not exactly tidy but much more presentable than Stephen could remember seeing it before.
-Ray was lying on his bed in the middle of the room and sat up, swung his legs off the side of the bed and looked away into the corner of the room when he saw that the intruder was Stevie, not his mother.
+Ray was lying on his bed in the middle of the room, and sat up, swung his legs off the side of the bed and looked away into the corner of the room when he saw that the intruder was Stevie, not his mother.